martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 matching that request, rather than sending a `CERTIFICATE_REQUIRED` frame.
 Alternatively, clients MAY provide multiple certificates matching a single request for use on different streams.

+## The CERTIFICATE_REQUIRED frame {#http-cert-required}

+The `CERTIFICATE_REQUIRED` frame (0xFRAME-TBD2) is sent by servers to indicate that processing of an HTTP request is blocked pending certificate authentication.
+The frame includes a request identifier which can be used to correlate the stream with a previous `CERTIFICATE_REQUEST` frame received on stream zero.
+The `CERTIFICATE_REQUEST` describes the client certificate the server requires to process the request.

+The `CERTIFICATE_REQUIRED` frame contains 1 octet, which is the authentication request identifier.
+A client that receives a `CERTIFICATE_REQUIRED` of any other length MUST treat this as a stream error of type `PROTOCOL_ERROR`.
+Frames with identical request identifiers refer to the same `CERTIFICATE_REQUEST`.

+The `CERTIFICATE_REQUIRED` frame MUST NOT be sent by clients.
+A `CERTIFICATE_REQUIRED` frame received by a server SHOULD be rejected with a stream error of type PROTOCOL_ERROR.

+The server MUST NOT send a `CERTIFICATE_REQUIRED` frame on stream zero, a server-initiated stream or a stream that does not have an outstanding request.
+In other words, a server can only send in the "open" or "half-closed (remote)" stream states.

+A client that receives a `CERTIFICATE_REQUIRED` frame on a stream which is not in a valid state ("open" or "half-closed (local)" for clients) SHOULD treat this as a connection error of type `PROTOCOL_ERROR`.

+## The USE_CERTIFICATE Frame {#http-use-certificate}

+The `USE_CERTIFICATE` frame (0xFRAME-TBD5) is sent by clients in response to a `CERTIFICATE_REQUIRED` frame to indicate what certificate, if any, should be used when processing a stream.
+The frame includes an identifier which references a certificate provided in a previous `CERTIFICATE` frame and proved by a previous `CERTIFICATE_PROOF` frame.

+A `USE_CERTIFICATE` frame with no payload expresses the client's choice to proceed without providing a certificate.
+Servers SHOULD process the request as unauthenticated, likely returning an authentication-related error at the HTTP level (e.g. 403).

+Otherwise, the `USE_CERTIFICATE` frame contains the thumbprint of the certificate the client wishes to present.
+This MUST be a certificate which has previously been presented along with a supporting certificate chain in one or more `CERTIFICATE` frames, and for which proof of possession has been presented in a `CERTIFICATE_PROOF` frame.

+Use of the `USE_CERTIFICATE` frame by servers is not defined by this document.
+A `USE_CERTIFICATE` frame received by a client MUST be ignored.

+The client MUST NOT send a `USE_CERTIFICATE` frame on stream zero, a server-initiated stream or a stream that does not have an outstanding request.
+In other words, a client can only send in the "open" or "half-closed (local)" stream states.
+The client MUST NOT send a `USE_CERTIFICATE` frame except in response to a `CERTIFICATE_REQUIRED` frame from the server.
+If multiple `CERTIFICATE_REQUIRED` frames have been received on the same stream, the answering `USE_CERTIFICATE` frames MUST be sent in the same order.

+A server that receives a `USE_CERTIFICATE` frame on a stream which is not in a valid state ("open" or "half-closed (remote)" for servers), on which it has not sent a `CERTIFICATE_REQUIRED` frame, or referencing a certificate it has not previously received SHOULD treat this as a connection error of type `PROTOCOL_ERROR`.

 ## The CERTIFICATE_REQUEST Frame {#http-cert-request}